justin-spec/Java-Advanced/README.txt

 These are all the assignments for Advanced Java. (using JavaSE-11) It is organized into two folders: homework and classwork

-classwork packages are organized as the following: week(number)(day)_(assignment name)
+Classwork packages are organized as the following: week(number)(day)_(assignment name)

 Meanwhile homework is named by: